makarchiknet/rsschool-cv/cv.md

   * I have good analytical skills.
   * Easy to learn.
   * I work well in a team.
-  * Experience in Javascript / HTML / CSS development.
-  * I also have experience in graphics packages such as Photoshop, CorelDraw and Illustrator.

 3. **Skills**

   * HTML